 The Corporation's quarterly operating results could fluctuate as a result of a number of factors.
-These factors include, among others, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which portfolio companies encounter competition in their markets and general economic conditions.
+These factors include, among others, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which portfolio companies encounter competition in their markets and general economic conditions and the market value of publicly traded securities.
 As a result of these factors, results for any one quarter should not be relied upon as being indicative of performance in future quarters.